-The 2008 Public Transit Human Services Transportation Plan is currently undergoing an update; this RTP is consistent with the 2008 plan and subsequent updates.
+The Public Transit Human Services Transportation Plan was updated in 2020; this RTP is consistent with the 2020 plan.
 Coordinated Plan, Title VI plan, and Transit Asset Management Plans are updated on regular schedules.

 INTELLIGENT TRANSPORTATION SYSTEMS (ITS) - TRANSIT

 MTA currently utilizes ITS applications in the transit vehicles for passenger and driver safety and security enhancements.
 Each transit vehicle is equipped with DVR camera systems with GPS and inertia sensors.
 MTA continues to seek rural applications for coordinated rural trip-planning.
 This could benefit inter and intra travel by having coordinated reservations and trip planning tools for end users.